 Motivate: getting to know you

 It can be daunting to pinpoint or narrow down an area of study, or find a career pathway that resonates with your skill-set without a lot of experience.
 If you find yourself in that description it can be useful to engage in some personal reflection tools, such as through these links, as well as talking with advisers and people who know you.
-We are sharing 3 tools that you may use to develop curiosity and increase your awareness around your abilities and strengths.
+We are sharing tools that you may use to develop curiosity and increase your awareness around your abilities and strengths.
 It’s not recommended that these tools be used as a firm diagnosis of fixed personality traits or career pathways.
-We view these tools as interesting guides for exploring facets of your personality and would encourage you to view them with curiosity, as no test, no matter how good could fully capture the entirety of a person.
+We view these surveys as interesting guides for exploring facets of your personality and would encourage you to view them with curiosity, as no test, no matter how good could fully capture the entirety of a person.
 Here you will also find a link to download your high school and beyond plan (it’s a graduation requirement, so you may as well do it now).

 Whatcom County Careers